George Theodore Werts: 1893 election and constitutional crisis

 In the fall elections, the Republicans won an overwhelming 30,000 vote majority and gained control of the Assembly and Senate.
 Republicans, backed mostly by evangelical Protestant opponents of gambling, also won votes in opposition to Catholic efforts to pass public funding for parochial schools and public concern amidst the Panic of 1893.
 Republicans carried the urban counties of Hudson, Essex, and Passaic, and seven of the state's ten largest cities.

 Instead of accepting the results, the Democratic minority organized a rump session and refused to certify the elections.
 They advised Werts of their intention, and he acquiesced.
 The state constitutional crisis, with two functioning Senates, lasted until March 1894 until the Supreme Court ruled the rump session illegal.

 The 1894 legislature was dominated by Republican attempts to remove Democratic officeholders from appointed positions and restrict religious teaching in public schools.
 The unsuccessful Democratic campaign of 1894 attempt to identify Republicans with prohibition and anti-Catholic organizations like the American Protective Association; they won only a few seats.

 Werts's annual message to the legislature in 1895 reiterated his support for prison expansion and ballot reform, adding a call for water conservation.
 None of these measures were enacted.
 Instead, the legislature passed the Storrs Naturalization Act, which prohibited naturalization in the final month before an election, over the governor's veto.
-The legislature also undertook investigations into corruption among former Demoratic officials, who were revealed to have sold pardons and accepted bribes and kickbacks from construction companies.
+The legislature also undertook investigations into corruption among former Democratic officials, who were revealed to have sold pardons and accepted bribes and kickbacks from construction companies.

 Werts left office in 1896 after the election of John W. Griggs, the first Republican governor since 1869.
 He left a budget surplus of almost $1 million.

 Personal life

 In 1872, Werts married Emma Stelle.
 They had two daughters and she served as an important political and social advisor during his career.

+In 1893, Werts was elected as an honorary member of the New Jersey Society of the Cincinnati.